cs18b030/Hand-Sign-Recognition-ASL/README.md

 **Real Time Implementation**<br>
 For real time, we created a fixed box, and placed our hand in the box.
 On pressing ‘p’, the model is prompted to generate a prediction for the given input image.
 The demo is in a way so that you can write a word on the screen by pressing ‘p’ again and again with different symbols.
 For the sole purpose of the demo, keypress = ‘e’ is used for backspace, ‘p’ is for prediction, ‘n’ for clearing the screen or ‘new’ word and spacebar for space.
+Our model works with a latency of ~1 sec for consecutive inputs.